 - Metro: Line 2, Line 3 and Line 4.
 Passeig de Gràcia station.

 - FGC: Provença Station.

-There is an elevator and also enough space for wheelchairs mobility.
-The smart guide can be used in braille (Catalan, Spanish and English) and also with audio descriptions.
+There is an elevator and also enough space for wheelchair mobility.
+The smart guide can be used in braille (Catalan, Spanish, and English) and also with audio descriptions.

-Casa Batlló is open for everybody.
+Casa Batlló is open to everybody.
 They also admit the entry of animals after the approval of Casa Batlló staff.
 They will be under the responsibility of their owner.

 How much do the tickets to Casa Batlló cost?

 Kids (0-7): free

 Accompanying group teacher (1 every 20 people): free

 Disabled (general ticket) : 22€